 Being a part of a condo community may have some perks only members of the community have access to.
 Condos can offer amenities such as a fitness center, sauna, pool, clubhouse, and/or tennis courts.
 Keep in mind, that this condo may provide you access to such facilities you may otherwise have to pay extra for outside of the community.

-Most condos are smaller than most single family homes.
+Most condos are smaller than most single-family homes.
 A lot of potential homeowners favor a smaller size because of personal taste or reduced responsibilities.
 Some prefer living in a smaller space where there is less to clean yet offers the perks of ownership.
-Structurally, condos are built differently than single family homes.
-Where as a single family home is located on it’s own as separate entity, condos are more often than not attached by the sides and built vertically.
+Structurally, condos are built differently than single-family homes.
+Whereas a single-family home is located on its own as a separate entity, condos are more often than not attached by the sides and built vertically.

 Keep in mind if you do purchase a condo and want to make additions or have construction work done, you may face restrictions.
 Get in touch with the condo association on rules and regulations of structural changes.